 Our close proximity to all of this activity ensures the speedy movement of ideas, collaborative efforts and capital within Baltimore's busy city center.
 We utilize existing space in a resourceful and environmentally friendly way.

 UB is also serving as Baltimore's lead university partner to help develop strategies and goals to support the city's sustainable development.
 Countries have adopted a new sustainable development agenda and global agreement on climate change.
 Learn more about the United Nations Sustainable Cities Initiative.

 We're green to the core: in academics and education

-UB has an expanding Environmental Sustainability and Human Ecology program within the Yale Gordon College of Arts and Sciences.
+UB has an expanding Environmental Sustainability program within the Yale Gordon College of Arts and Sciences.
 The hands-on program mixes classroom learning with field study and combines science, sociology and policy to provide the integrated knowledge necessary in an interdisciplinary, environmentally focused field.

 As a student in the program, you can: